 Any case that is closed will be re-opened and coverage restored to ensure no gap in coverage.
 If a renewal, notice or other correspondence is returned to the district with no forwarding information, the district must maintain coverage for the case for the duration of this emergency.

-The renewal extension applies to all renewal cases including Office of Mail Renewal, Managed Long Term Care, Nursing Home Eligibility, Medicare Savings Program, and Medicaid Buy-In for Working People with Disabilities.
+The renewal extension applies to all renewal cases including Office of Mail Renewal, Managed Long Term Care, Medicaid Spenddown cases, Nursing Home Eligibility, Medicare Savings Program, and Medicaid Buy-In for Working People with Disabilities.

 Local districts should not increase an individual’s spenddown liability, as this is considered a reduction in coverage.

-Individuals who met their spenddown in March will have their coverage extended for six months.
-Coverage will be extended for another 6 months if it would otherwise end during the COVID emergency.
+Individuals who met their spenddown during the COVID emergency will have their coverage extended for six months if it would otherwise end during the COVID emergency.

 Individuals who have a spenddown and have been unable to submit a bill or payment due to the COVID-19 emergency should contact their local district; in NYC they should call the MICSA Surplus Helpline at 929-221-0835.
 The individual should include the following information: